 Third Culture Kid and Expat chronicles

 I am a Third Culture Kid (TCK) turned Expat Global Nomad...
 Growing up straddling cultures, countries, identities hasn't been easy.
 "Where are you from?" is a question that eludes me.
 I don't know how to answer.
-I'm going link all the previous blog posts I've written and articles written about my life as a TCK as well as my TCK spotlight series.
+Here are some of the links from some of the previous posts about my life as a TCK and TCK spotlight series.
 Check out the Chameleon Blog for more!

 A third culture kid (TCK) is a person who has grown up in different countries and cultures therefore developing cultural traditions as a mixed salad of different cultures as opposed to feeling rooted in just one.
 A hybridity of cultures.